adityaxxz/hunarai-assignment/README.md

 # Hunar.AI — Forward Deployed Engineer assignment

-Three things were asked for: an AI hiring assistant for inbound applicants, a people-search and reachout tool for outbound candidates, and a written design for tracking attendance without smartphones.
+The brief asked for three things: an AI hiring assistant for inbound applicants, a people-search and reachout tool for outbound candidates, and a written design for tracking attendance without smartphones.

 I built the first two as **one application with two entry points into one funnel**, and wrote the third as a document.
-Inbound and outbound differ only in how a candidate enters the system;
-after that it is the same agent builder, dispatch, webhooks, reconciliation and review screen.
-Building them separately would have meant maintaining two call pipelines to demonstrate one.
+Inbound and outbound only differ in how a candidate enters the system.
+After that it is the same agent builder, the same dispatch, the same webhooks, the same reconciliation and the same review screen — so building them separately would have meant maintaining two call pipelines to demonstrate one.

+Everything below has been run against the real Hunar API, not just against my own mocks.
+Where the API behaved differently from its documentation, I wrote down what it actually did and built to that.

 ## Links